 Property Management Software

-At the point that you have above 25 properties, you may need help.
-You could begin by hiring an assistant or handyman with some experience.
-But at 100 property plateau, you may find it difficult to keep up with the demands of tenants, leases and onboarding, processing receipts, bills, and payments, and managing upkeep and repairs.
+At the point that you have above 25 to 50 properties, you may need the help of a professional property management services provider.
+At the 50 property level, you will find it difficult to keep up with the demands of tenants, leases and onboarding, processing receipts, bills, and payments, and managing upkeep and repairs.